The only thing better than waking up from a night sleeping in the great outdoors is waking up with a warm cup of coffee.

 Cold brew – 12 hours

-13 Ways to Brew CAMP COFFEE
+13 Ways to Brew Coffee When Camping

 Cowboy coffee may be the most primitive type of camping coffee.
 Named for the old west cattle drivers that would pack as frugally as possible.
 One thing they never went without: coffee.